dsim994/Bulls-Bears/README.md

 ## Implementation
-**Bulls and Bears** is a stock quote search app that uses _Yahoo Finance's API_ to request stock data for a searched company.
-Users can launch the app and are greeted with a simple background view and searchbar.
-They can then enter the name of their desired company to search.
-The API will then fetch the data for all companies that match the search and display the results in a tableview to choose from.
-After the user selects the desired company, the retrieved market data will then display in a different tableview.
-This app is has a navigation controller so user can then simply back out of any view and make a new company search.
+This app has 3 View Controllers

+**Search**- When the app is launched the user is presented with a simple background view and search bar.
+The user then enters the name of a desired company to search.
+Then they are directed to the Symbol View while the API fetches and parses all the companies(and their data) that match the search.

+**Symbol**- The user is then presented with a list of companies that match the search to choose from.
+Once the user selects a company they are then direted to the Quote View.

+**Quote**- The data for selected company is then displayed in a tableview.
+When the user is finished they can simply back out to the Search view and enter a new company.